You’ve started a blog! Yeah! I remember that feeling myself!

 Most new bloggers will start out using Pinterest, with good reason.
 It is the simplest way to get the first traffic bursts to your site.
 But what happens if the traffic starts to go down?
 It leads to panic.

-Instead of focusing only on one platform, make sure to learn proper SEO, build your email list, and also take advantage of social platforms to get traffic.
+Instead of focusing only on one platform, make sure to learn proper SEO, build your email list, and take advantage of social platforms to get traffic.
 Multiple traffic streams ensure better flow and less panic when there is a change to an algorithm.

 5. Not diversifying your income streams